No matter how much you look forward to the holidays, family traditions and social activities can add a lot to your proverbial (and actual!) plate.

-Prep for air travel by packing medications in your carry-on and wearing slip-on shoes.
+Prepare for air travel by packing medications in your carry-on and wearing slip-on shoes.
 Reduce jet lag by lowering window shades and setting the time to that of your destination.
 Newborn?
 Wait until your baby is at least 3 months old.

 Bringing the kids on a road trip?
 Children under 2 should ride in a rear-facing car seat, then a front-facing car seat or booster is required up to age 8.

 Deep vein thrombosis is a concern for adults on drives longer than four hours.
 Stretch often and wear loose clothing, or if your doctor recommends them, compression stockings.

 Have an emergency contact.
 And don’t forget, even parts of sunny California get snow, so check travel conditions, and always wear your seat belt!

 There are two kinds of people: those who love the holidays and all the shopping, singing and decorating that come with it, and those who see it as the most stressful time of the year.
 For the latter, worries about money, travel and family — and the feeling that we have to do it all — can become overwhelming.
 Holiday-related strife can also lead to a host of physical symptoms, like headaches, insomnia and an upset stomach.